uiceds/cee-492-project-2025-avengers/cee492_report.typ

     This dataset provides both spatial (latitude/longitude, area, district) and socio-demographic (victim age, sex, descent) attributes, along with temporal information (date and time of crime occurrence), enabling spatial, temporal, and predictive risk modeling for transportation safety interventions.

+To operationalize the spatial accessibility and risk analysis, we integrated a comprehensive array of datasets to contextualize the primary incident reports provided by the LAPD @lapd_crime2020.
+Beyond raw crime statistics, we constructed a multi-layered environmental profile by incorporating physical infrastructure and boundary data, such as streetlights @la_geohub_streetlights and school districts @la_county_school_district_boundaries, alongside critical enforcement locations like police stations @lapd_police_stations.
+Recognizing the predictive importance of social infrastructure—which our models later identified as key proxies for risk—we further augmented the dataset with coordinates for mental health centers @la_county_mental_health_centers, food assistance providers @la_county_food_assistance, and public libraries @la_county_public_libraries_2023, while also accounting for open spaces through both city and county park boundaries @la_city_parks_boundaries @la_county_parks_open_space.

 = Exploratory Data Analysis (EDA)
  == *Crime Type Distribution*